tyronwyt/Habitus-Capital/site/content/investing/investing_4.md

 * Our constant search for efficiencies
 * Our process of extracting consistent marginal gains

-**_Should you wish to receive more information about our funds, please submit your details below_ **
+**_Should you wish to be informed, once we open our funds to investors, please submit your details_ **